-(Publisher’s Note: This feature was initially published nearly two years ago, but because photographer Bill Burke’s images are timeless in nature, we wanted to re-publish this piece to be certain even more people come to enjoy his “eye” from back in the 1970s.)
+(Publisher’s Note: This feature was initially published a few years ago, but because photographer Bill Burke’s images are timeless in nature, we wanted to re-publish this piece to be certain even more people come to enjoy his “eye” from back in the 1970s.)

 Bill Burke has been featured on LEDE News because of his Wheeling in the 1970s photography exhibit at the Ohio County Library that opened in May 2022, but the insights of the Maryland resident concerning what he captured on film from the streets of downtown Wheeling specifically are, well, offered right here.